Understanding the Executive Search Process

 When a final candidate is selected, the search consultant works closely with the client and candidate to position the offer with the candidate, and to negotiate a package that is agreeable to both parties.

-The search team closes” the candidate when the executive accepts the offer, agreeing to join the company.
+The search ends when the executive accepts the offer, agreeing to join the company.
 The search firm then closes out the engagement by thanking those involved for a successful outcome.
+Often, search firms will continue to stay in touch to ensure the executive has a smooth transition into their new role.

 The retained executive search process deserves an upgrade.